 Paul Graham is a venture capitalist with considerable success in his past.
 He is a partner at VC firm Ycombinator, which has funded several successful startups.
 It's top alumni include Airbnb, Dropbox and Stripe - a list that speaks for itself.
 He is wealthy enough that he would be affected by Senator Warren's proposed tax.

-IMO, if there’s anyone who can argue well against a wealth tax, it’s Paul Graham.
-And that’s what he attempted here - Modelling a Wealth Tax.
-He starts his explanation of the wealth tax with:
+He recently published a post arguing against a wealth tax here - Modelling a Wealth Tax.
+He starts his explanation of the tax with:

 If the wealth tax applies to all your assets, it's easy to calculate its effect.
 A wealth tax of 1% means you get to keep 99% of your stock each year. (emphases mine)